5.6. Hammer Buildfile

 Hammer natively supports a GNU Make-based build system to manage build dependencies.

-To use this flow, vlsi.core.build_system
+To use this flow, vlsi.core.build_system must be set to make.

-Hammer will generate a Makefile include in the object directory named hammer.d
+Hammer will generate a Makefile include in the object directory named hammer.d after calling the build action:

 hammer-vlsi -e env.yml -p config.yml --obj_dir build build